MAHAFIZS/Land-Mining-Competition/README.md

 # Landmine Detection Robot – Malaysia Robo-Fight Competition

-This project was developed for a national Robo-Fight competition at CUET.
+This project was developed for a International Robo-Fight competition at Malaysia.
 It includes a landmine detection robot programmed with Arduino and a C# GUI for PC-based monitoring or control.

 ## 🚀 Features
 - **Obstacle avoidance**